brozena/brozena-old.github.io/tabla.md

 Today, I have come to understand how intrinsic my love of this music and especially this instrument is to me.
 I desire to practice in the traditional ways as sincerely as I can.
 I desire to see this as both a means and an end.

 I can imagine beautiful moments will come from this practice as they have over the last ten years.
-Today, I can see how light my dream is -- finally free of unnecessary weight.
-It is a beautiful moment daily when I sit down to play and listen.
+Today, I can feel how light my dream is, finally free of unnecessary weight.
+Each moment I sit down to play and listen is a beautiful moment.

+This took a long time.